biocompibens/ALFA/README.md

 Arguments:
 * _**-a/--annotation**_ specifies the path to the genomic annotation file (GTF format) to generate indexes.
 * _**-g/--genome_index**_ defines index files basename.
 In absence of this option, the annotation file basename will be used.
-* _**--chr_len specifies**_ the path to the tabulated text file defining chromosome names and lengths.
+* _**--chr_len specifies**_ the path to the tab-delimited text file defining chromosome names and lengths.
 In absence of this option, lengths will be estimated using the GTF file.
 Chr_len file example:

 > “Chr12    100000”